memgraph/docs/docs/reference-guide/replication.md

 Otherwise, you can use any unassigned port between 1000 and 10000.

+By default, each crashed instance restarts as a MAIN instance.
+To change this behavior, set the configuration flag `--replication-restore-state-on-startup=true`.
+In this case, upon startup, a crashed REPLICA instance will remember its role and configuration in the replication cluster and continue to serve as a REPLICA.

 ### Assigning the MAIN role

 The replication cluster should only have one MAIN instance in order to avoid